Lobular Carcinoma in Situ (LCIS)

 Aromatase inhibitors are hormone therapy drugs used to treat estrogen receptor-positive breast cancer.

-Findings from randomized controlled trials have shown the aromatase inhibitors exemestane and anastrozole may lower the risk of developing breast cancer in postmenopausal women at higher risk, including women with LCIS [266-267].
+Exemestane and anastrozole are aromatase inhibitor drugs.
+Findings from randomized controlled trials have shown exemestane and anastrozole may lower the risk of developing breast cancer in postmenopausal women at higher risk, including women with LCIS [235-236].

-The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-lowering drug options for postmenopausal women at higher risk of breast cancer.
+The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-lowering drug options for postmenopausal women who do not have breast cancer, but are at higher risk of breast cancer.

 However, these drugs do not have FDA-approval for use in the risk reduction setting.
-They are only FDA-approved for use in breast cancer treatment.
+They’re only FDA-approved for use in breast cancer treatment.

 Learn about aromatase inhibitors and breast cancer treatment.